CP1401/Practicals/prac_07/README.md

 **Write 3 lessons** you have learned about yourself and the problem-solving process (not about Python code) through completing the practicals up to now.
-Remember that personal lessons from reflection like this must be *personal*.
-Don't state "truisms" like, _"It's good to read the instructions carefully"_.
+Personal lessons from reflection like this **must be personal**.
+Don't state "truisms" like,
+_"It's good to read the instructions carefully"_ or _"I've learned to break a larger problem into smaller parts"_.
+Those sorts of lessons could be written at the start of the subject, so are **not** personal reflections.
+When we mark your reflections in the developer journal, we need to see specific, lessons based on your personal experience.

 # Debugging